oyeliseiev-ua/kerberos-docker-singlestore-example/README.md

 - **Python 3** (if not already available, with `pip` and `venv`).
 - **Java 8 and Maven 3** (if not already available).

+## SingleStore license
+Create the **SINGLESTORE_LICENSE** environment variable with the license key required to start the SingleStoreDB Docker container.

 ## Usage

 After installation, there are 2 containers to check if it turns: